1. Legal and Privacy Statements

 Please refer to the following portal for GDPR Europe:

 1.3 What data do we collect?

 We collect your data by positive opt in via contact form(s).
-This can include you name, email and phone number and other details including address if included.
+This can include your name, email and phone number and other details including address, if given.
 We may also collect your data for the purpose of registration for a newsletter sign up.
 Signing up for a newsletter may include a third party marketing email service like MailChimp or iContact.
 These companies are covered by their own privacy statements and legislation governing email marketing companies.
 Any financial information, e.g. a card transaction is encrypted and data is not stored by our website.

 1.4 How do we use personal information?

 Information is only used through the course of usual business so we can contact you to provide a service.
 Your personal information is not used for any other purpose.
 If you have subscribed to a newsletter, then your information will be used to provide that service/information.
 We dislike spam as much as anyone, and will never send you inappropriate communications.
 You may unsubscribe at any time.